elastic/ebpf/docs/proposals/feature-detection.md

 #### Stateless lower-level API

-We may build a API like the following (in pseudo-code):
+We may build an API like the following (in pseudo-code):

 ```c
 bool can_bpf(bool unprivileged, u32 if_idx);